binary-com/deriv-com/documents/style-guide.md

 ## pages

-This directories contains all pages, the name of the file here will be the redirection link to each of the page.
+This directories contains all pages, the name of the directories here will be the route path link to each of the pages.

+    ├── pages/
+    │   ├── about/
+    │   │   ├── index.js
+    │   │   ├── _component-name.js
+    │   │   ├── ...
+    │   ├── help-centre/
+    │   ├── 404.js
+    │   ├── index.js
+    │   ├── ...

+Inside of directory page for e.g. (about) will have `index.js` as the source to import the components inside directory related to it.
+Component name must have prefix `_` to avoid webpack treat the file as route path.

 ### COMPONENTS